 General

-In the case of determination of plastics and stickies deposited on filter paper, the measurement can be performed directly, without the need of the penetration test defined in clause 7.4.
+In the case of determination of plastics and stickies deposited on filter paper, the measurement can be performed directly, without the need of the penetration test defined in 7.4.

 In the case of determination on paper sample, the NIR signal can be submitted through a limited specimen thickness only.
 For pulp or paper sheets, this specimen thickness is depending on the fibre type, the degree of densification, the filler content and the like.
 Therefore, a penetration test shall be performed to determine whether the thickness of the specimen is below the maximum allowable specimen thickness (see 7.4).